 The flood model will be reviewed to determine how losses from water intrusion are identified and calculated.

-The documented procedure addressing the double counting or under counting of flood losses will be reviewed.
+The documented procedure for distinguishing flood-related losses from other peril losses will be reviewed.

 The effect on flood loss costs and flood probable maximum loss levels arising from flood events that are neither inland nor coastal flooding will be reviewed.